cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 - ***VSC Maturity and Slashing Order***: Follows directly from *Channel Order*.

+- ***Distribution Liveness***: The CCV module on the consumer chain sends to the provider chain an amount `T` of tokens through an IBC token transfer packet (as defined in [ICS 20](../ics-020-fungible-token-transfer/README.md)).
+  Thus, if the packet is relayed within the timeout period, then `T` (equivalent) tokens are minted on the provider chain.
+  Otherwise, the `T` tokens are refunded to the consumer CCV module account.
+  In this case, the `T` tokens will be part of the next token transfer packet.
+  Eventually, a correct relayer will relay a token transfer packet containing the `T` tokens (cf. *Correct Relayer*, *Life Blockchain*).
+  As a result, `T` (equivalent) tokens are eventually minted on the provider chain.

 - ***Validator Set Invariant***: The invariant follows from the *Safe Blockchain* assumption and both the *Apply VSC Validity* and *Validator Update To VSC Validity* properties.

 - ***Voting Power Invariant***: The existence of `hp` is given by construction, i.e., the block on the proposer chain that handles a governance proposal to spawn a new consumer chain `cc` *happens before* all the blocks of `cc`.